What is pneumonia?

 - Lung abscesses.
 These are pockets of pus that form inside or around the lung.
 They may need to be drained with surgery

 - Respiratory failure.
 This requires the use of a breathing machine or ventilator.

-- Sepsis, in which the infection gets into the blood.
-This may lead to organ failure.
+- Sepsis.
+This is when the infection gets into the blood.
+It may lead to organ failure.

 Key points about pneumonia

-- Pneumonia is an infection of one or both of the lungs caused by bacteria, viruses, fungi, or airborne irritants.
+- Pneumonia is an infection of one or both of the lungs caused by bacteria, viruses, or fungi.

 - There are more than 30 different causes of pneumonia, and they’re grouped by the cause.
 The main types of pneumonia are bacterial, viral, and mycoplasma pneumonia.

-- A productive cough (producing green, yellow, or bloody mucus) is the most common symptom of pneumonia.
+- A cough that produces green, yellow, or bloody mucus is the most common symptom of pneumonia.
 Other symptoms include fever, shaking chills, shortness of breath, low energy, and extreme tiredness.

 - Pneumonia can often be diagnosed with a thorough history and physical exam.
 Tests used to look at the lungs, blood tests, and tests done on the sputum you cough up may also be used.

 - Treatment depends on the type of pneumonia you have.
-Antibiotics are used for bacterial pneumonia, and may also speed recovery from mycoplasma pneumonia and some special cases.
-There is no good treatment for viral pneumonia, which usually gets better on its own.
+Antibiotics are used for bacterial pneumonia.
+It may also speed recovery from mycoplasma pneumonia and some special cases.
+Most viral pneumonias don’t have a specific treatment and just get better on their own.
 Other treatment may include a healthy diet, more fluids, rest, oxygen therapy, and medicine for pain, cough, and fever control.

-- Most people with pneumonia respond well to treatment, but pneumonia can cause serious lung and infection problems and can even be deadly.
+- Most people with pneumonia respond well to treatment, but pneumonia can cause serious lung and infection problems.
+It can even be deadly.

 - Before your visit, write down questions you want answered.